A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 \subsection{Flux limiter coefficients}

 For the electrons, the value of $\alpha_{e}$ is typically tuned to match experimental data or designed to match results from high-fidelity simulations, such as kinetic codes, with $\alpha_{e} \approx 0.05$ being a common choice informed by early Vlasov-Fokker-Planck (VFP) results \cite{Bell_PhysRevLett_1981}.
-Despite being informed by numerical results a broad range of values may be needed to match different experimental data sets, with values up to $\alpha_{e} = 0.15$ (the so-called \quotes{high-flux} model \cite{Rosen_HEDP_2011}) being required.
+Despite being informed by numerical results, a broad range of values may be needed to match different experiments, with values up to $\alpha_{e} = 0.1-0.15$ being required (see, e.g.,\;Refs.\;\cite{Goldsack_PhysFluids_1982, Rosen_HEDP_2011}).
 On the other hand, recent work by Meezan et al. \cite{Meezan_PhysPlasmas_2020} has shown that a flux-limited approach with a lower value of $\alpha_{e} = 0.03$ can qualitatively explain results from several independent diagnostics simultaneously.
 Thus, a wide range of values for this parameter can be substantiated for sensitivity studies.

 The ion heat flow is often either not flux-limited or its contribution is neglected entirely on the basis that electronic heat flow is usually dominant.
 The value of $\alpha_{i}$ is generally taken to be much larger than $\alpha_{e}$, although there is presently little-to-no consensus on a canonical value.
 Indeed, ionic VFP simulations strongly discredit the idea that a single value of $\alpha_{i}$ can universally describe ionic heat flow, especially in converging shocks \cite{Larroche_EuroPhysJourD_2003}.
 The default value used in this work is taken to be $0.5$ as this has been found in several other radiation-hydrodynamics codes, such as HYADES \cite{Larsen_JQSRT_1994} and DEIRA \cite{DEIRA_code_manual}.
 We consider the value of $\alpha_{i}$ to be one of the most uncertain aspects of our modeling.